bricked-up/Frontend/README.md

 3.⁠ ⁠npm install
 ```

-## Website

-the live version can be found at https://clabsql.clamv.constructor.university:3000 but can only be accessed when connected to Constructor-Student wifi

-# Running and all of that
+# Running and all of thats

 to run the code please use `npm start` or `npm run start` and it should open a localhost on port
 `3000`.
 The website will automatically update upon saving your files so you do not need to re type ever time.